-If someone has died without a will in Calgary, Bill Ranson Q.C. has the experience.
-He can help you.
+If someone has died without a will in Calgary, we can help you.

 If someone dies without a will in Alberta then the provisions of Part 3 of the Wills and Succession Act of Alberta governs the situation.
 It can get complicated quite quickly, especially if the parties are separated, or if there are interdependent partners, or if it is a mixed marriage situation.
 It can get more complicated if there are children, step children or adopted children.
 But with the help of experienced counsel – the answers are all there.